dessisdakova/mock-api-server/EPS_REQUESTS_INV_DEV.md

 # Interact with the Inventory of Devices API
 There are three available endpoints for inventory devices: "**/inventory/devices**", "**/guids**" and "**/path:guid/add**" with the following requests implemented:
 ### GET /inventory/devices
-	- Headers: none explicitly mentioned, so default headers are used (for Postman remove "HOST")
+	- Headers: none explicitly mentioned, so default headers are used
 	- Body: none
 	- Response body (retrieved from `inventory_devices.json`):
  		[
 		    currently saved devices
 		]
 	- Response status code: 200 OK (initial, can be changed)
+	- Purpose: Retrieving inventory devices
 ### PUT /inventory/devices
-	- Headers: none explicitly mentioned, so default headers are used (for Postman remove "HOST")
+	- Headers: none explicitly mentioned, so default headers are used
 	- Body:
 		{
 		    "body": [